dividend distribution tax

 Key Pointers to Note About the New Dividend Tax

-• You could claim up to 20% of total dividend income as a deduction on dividend tax by showing interest expense if you bought the stocks by taking up a loan, under Section 57 of the Income Tax Act.
+• You could claim up to 20% of total dividend income as a deduction on dividend tax by showing interest expense if you bought the stocks by taking up a loan, under Section 57 of the Income Tax Act

-• If your total dividend tax liability is greater than ₹10,000 a year, you need to pay advance tax in quarterly instalments to avoid interest penalties.
+• If your total dividend tax liability is greater than ₹10,000 a year, you need to pay advance tax in quarterly instalments to avoid interest penalties

-• Dividends of foreign companies are also taxable and will be taxed according to the tax slab under the head of ‘Income from Other Sources’
+• Dividends of foreign companies are also taxable and will be taxed according to the tax slab under the head of ‘Income from Other Sources

-• Scenario 1: If your yearly income is ₹2,40,000 and you received a total dividend of ₹5,000 then under the old system, your effective dividend credit would have been around ₹3,972.
+• Scenario 1: If your yearly income is ₹2,40,000 and you received a total dividend of ₹5,000, then under the old system, your effective dividend credit would have been around ₹3,972.
 But in the new system, you’ll receive the full ₹5,000 in your account.

 Investments for Tax-Free Dividends

-The ULIP is a combination of insurance and investment.
-This plan is a great option for those who wish to invest in the stock markets and want life insurance protection.
+• ULIPs for Tax-Free Income and Growth: A ULIP is a combination of insurance and investment.
+This plan is a great option for those who wish to invest to acquire market-related gains along with life insurance protection.
+It is best suited for long-term investment goals such as retirement and a child’s higher education.
+ULIPs offer various benefits to policyholders:

-• The returns on the investment are completely tax-free under Section 10(10D) of the Income Tax Act, 1961, provided the annual premium does not exceed ₹5 lakh (as per the amendment applicable from FY 2023–24 for traditional policies and FY 2021–22 for ULIPs), and continuing in FY 2025–26 for AY 2026–27.
+2. The returns on the investment are completely tax-free under Section 10(10D) of the Income Tax Act, 1961, provided the annual premium does not exceed ₹2.5 lakh for ULIPs issued on or after 1 February 2021

-• The ULIP plan offers the facility of partial withdrawal after five policy years.
+5. The ULIP plan offers the facility of partial withdrawal after five policy years

 Diversification is one of the basic principles of investment safety.
 Applying it to your income-generating investments will help you build a stable income.
-Dividends are also a mode of passive income which works for you even while you sleep.
+Dividends are also a mode of passive income that works for you even while you sleep.

 How to File Taxes on Dividends?